charvolant/de-calixtinus/README.md

 The SVG icons use a [template](fonts/svg/template.svg) with guides for a standard 80% above/20% below the line font.
-Hoqwever, it seems to be next to impossible to import the SVG in a way that doesn't produce overly small glyphs.
+However, it seems to be next to impossible to import the SVG in a way that doesn't produce overly small glyphs.
 The general procedure that works is: